wpscholar/mPress-Fix-URL-References/readme.txt

 Notice how the table name doesn't include the WordPress table prefix.
 This gets added automatically.

+== Screenshots ==

+1. Go to 'Tools' -> 'Fix URL References' to get started.

 == Changelog ==

+= 1.0 =

+* Updated to release version after testing in WordPress 4.5.2

 = 0.2 =